Occam’s – Precision and the Retirement Planning Process

 Retirement Planning is a Walk in the Woods

-Very often we treat retirement planning as an event.
+Very often, we treat retirement planning as an event.
 It’s this massive thing that we do once to get “the answer.”
 But planning isn’t an event.
 It’s a continual process.
-We’re always getting new information – whether that’s just what the financial markets have done over the past few months, or that maybe it’s time to think about moving down south (it’s 3ᵒF here in Maine as I’m writing this) – and we need to incorporate that information into our overall plan.
+We’re always getting new information – whether that’s just what the financial markets have done over the past few months or that maybe it’s time to think about moving somewhere warmer for retirement – and we need to incorporate that information into our overall plan.
 Your plan, just like your life, is always subject to change.
 And it needs to accommodate these changes.
 As I said, retirement planning is a process of successive approximation.

-A good way to think about this is that planning is a lot like orienteering.
+A good way to think about this is that planning is a lot like orienteering (known as the sport of navigation).
 You’re in the woods, and you need to get to a certain point a little ways off.
-The trick is, it’s hard to walk a straight line in the woods.
+The trick is that it is hard to walk a straight line in the woods.
 You’re constantly dealing with small obstacles that deflect you this way and that.

 Humility and Retirement Planning

 With these unknowns, we need to build slack into our plans.
-And the more uncertainty there is in your plan, the more slack that you need to include.
+The more uncertainty in your plan, the more slack you need to include.
 Over the course of our retirements, we’re going to end up on the good side of some of this uncertainty, but your plan needs to be able to deal with the negative surprises as well.
-Your plan needs to be flexible, and able to deal with whatever retirement throws at you.
+Your plan needs to be flexible and able to deal with whatever retirement throws at you.

 And the only way to do this is to work with the uncertainty.